metrorailings/OwlBlog/content/posts/week-6-supercontest-picks-1.md

 On Cleveland's side, the only major concern comes at quarterback, as Baker was roughed up last week with a rib shot.
 His ribs haven't shown any cracks on x-ray, so he'll likely play on Heinz Field this Sunday with some padding around his abdominal area.

 On Pittsburgh's side, their offensive line is likely to take a hit with David DeCastro sidelined with an abdominal issue of his own.
+Center Maurkice Pouncey also remains a point of concern.